MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.OperationalInsights/New-AzureRmOperationalInsightsWorkspace.md

 Accept wildcard characters: False
 ```

-### -ResourceGroupName
+### -Location
-Specifies the name of an Azure resource group.
-The workspace is created in this resource group.
+Specifies the location in which to create the workspace, for example, East US or West Europe.

 ```yaml
 Type: String